vulcanize/vulcanizedb/README.md

 `dep ensure`

 After `dep` finishes, dependencies should be installed within your `GOPATH` at the versions specified in `Gopkg.toml`.

+Because we are working with a modified version of the go-ethereum accounts/abi package, after running `dep ensure` you will need to run `git checkout vendor/github/ethereum/go-ethereum/accounts/abi` to checkout the modified dependency

 Lastly, ensure that `GOPATH` is defined in your shell.
 If necessary, `GOPATH` can be set in `~/.bashrc` or `~/.bash_profile`, depending upon your system.
 It can be additionally helpful to add `$GOPATH/bin` to your shell's `$PATH`.